rblades/dhworkbook_master/docs/module-4/Exercises.md

 ## Exercise 7: RAW
 ### Quick Charts Using RAW

 A quick chart can be a handy thing to have.
 Google spreadsheets, Microsoft Excel, and a host of other programs can make excellent charts quickly with their wizard functions.
 Never hesitate to turn to these.
 However, they are not always good with non-numeric data.
 In module 3, you used the NER to extract place names from a text.
-After some further munging with regex, you might have ended up with a CSV that looks like [this file](https://raw.githubusercontent.com/hist3907b-winter2015/module4-holes/master/texas.csv).
+After some further munging with regex, you might have ended up with a CSV that looks like [this similar CSV](https://raw.githubusercontent.com/hist3907b-winter2015/module4-holes/master/texas.csv).
 Can we do a quick visualization of this information?
 One useful tool is [RAW](http://raw.densitydesign.org/).

 1. Open RAW in a new window
 2. Copy the table of data of places mentioned in the Texan correspondence, and paste it into the data input box at the top of the RAW screen.